saition89/beginner-course/README.md

 # beginner-course
-hard(for me) tasks from codeforces and other sites just learning python
+tasks from codeforces and other sites hard tasks have a respective note just learning python